What's On in France 2022

 EUROPEAN MUSEUM NIGHT

 Over 1,200 French museums take part in European Museum Night, and 98% of them open to the public free of charge between 6 pm and midnight.
-Most museums offer special activities for this original night, aimed at all audiences: storytelling tour, torch-lit tour, concert, workshops for children, screenings, fireworks...
-Normally takes place on 18th May but reprogrammed till 14th November.
+Most museums offer special activities for this original night, aimed at all audiences: storytelling tour, torch-lit tour, concert, workshops for children, screenings, fireworks..
+Takes place on 14th May .

 MONACO GRAND PRIX

 The circuit for the famous Monaco Grand Prix stretches along a narrow strip of coast & is one of the main features on the calendar of the Formula 1 World Championship, also being considered the hardest circuit on the calendar - with a top speed of over 300 km/h, the slightest error can be fatal.
-Normally runs from 21st to 24th May but has had to be cancelled this year.
+Runs from 26th to 29th May

 EUROPA JAZZ FESTIVAL